mcornick/clilol/docs/clilol_web_get.md

 ### Synopsis

-Gets all content for your webpage.
+Gets the Markdown content for your webpage.

 If you specify a filename with the --filename flag, the content will be written to that file.
 If you do not specify a filename, the content will be written